memfault/interrupt/_posts/2019-07-16-fix-bugs-and-secure-firmware-with-the-mpu.md

 author: chris
 ---

-On a computer when when an application dereferences a NULL pointer or tries to access kernel memory we can catch it pretty easily thanks to the features provided by the [MMU](https://en.wikipedia.org/wiki/Memory_management_unit#Benefits) on the chip.
+On a computer when an application dereferences a NULL pointer or tries to access kernel memory we can catch it pretty easily thanks to the features provided by the [MMU](https://en.wikipedia.org/wiki/Memory_management_unit#Benefits) on the chip.

 For embedded development on MCUs, we aren't always so lucky.
 A bad memory access from a task responsible for reading an accelerometer could corrupt a buffer being used elsewhere in the system to update a display!
 Fortunately, not all hope is lost ...